zulip/zulip-gci/docs/shell-tips.md

 - Quoting something, by literally printing `"`.

 You have to specify which double quotes are used in each case.
-When you want one of those "special characters" to be literally shown, that's called **character escaping**.
+When you want one of those "special characters" to be literally printed, that's called **character escaping**.
 To escape a character, simply add a backslash (`\`) before it.